Michael-Elrod-dev/Reviews-API/README.md

 - Adding and managing comments on reviews
 - Retrieving and deleting reviews by user
 - Checking API health

-## How to Use

-1. Clone the repository.
-2. Import the `index.yaml` file into an API development environment, such as Postman or Swagger.
-3. Set up a server that implements the API endpoints according to the specification in the YAML file.
-4. Test the API endpoints using an API client.

 ## API Documentation